 Usage of already-standardized item types and carriage mechanisms, for example, for video and image items.

 If multiple items are required to represent a Gaussian Splat representation, a well-defined item reference type can be used.(e.g ‘gsst’ as provided in this document) from the entry point Gaussian Splat representation item to the other items that are required for the decoding and rendering purposes.
+As a resolution of this discussion, this document adopts a single-entry point item type: for every storage mechanism, the entry point of a Gaussian Splat representation is a Gaussian Splat representation item of type 'gspl'.
+The representation format is identified by the gs_format field of the associated GaussianSplatGlobalConfigurationProperty.
+Item references of type 'gsil' identify the entry point from the cover image item, while item references of type 'gsst' provide composition references from the entry point item to constituent stream items.
+The options listed above are retained for reference.

-3.3.
+4.4.
 Gaussian Splat representation format related signaling:

 Since there are multiple representation formats, independent of the encoding formats of the data itself, early identification of the Gaussian Splat representation format would be needed to invoke the correct media handler early enough to handover the representation handling functionality.
 For this purpose, signaling a 4CC code inside a common global configuration item was discussed.
+The gs_format values are registered with MP4RA.
+The value 'gsis' is reserved to indicate the structured binary representation specified in Annex X. Format dispatch by a reader is based on gs_format.

-4 Exploration on Single blob type of Gaussian Representation Storage
+5 Exploration on Single blob type of Gaussian Representation Storage